Compressed Sensing for Capability Localization in Large Language Models: Related Works

 More recent work has identified attention heads associated with specific behaviors and tasks, including induction heads \citep{olsson2022incontextlearninginductionheads}, retrieval in long-context settings \citep{wu2024retrievalheadmechanisticallyexplains,tang2024razorattentionefficientkvcache,xiao2024duoattentionefficientlongcontextllm}, copy suppression \citep{mcdougall2023copysuppressioncomprehensivelyunderstanding}, in-context learning \citep{yin2025attention}, arithmetic \citep{nikankin2024arithmetic, zhang2024interpretingimprovinglargelanguage}, safety \citep{zhou2025roleattentionheadslarge}, hallucination under false premises \citep{yuan2024whispersshakefoundationsanalyzing}, syllogistic reasoning \citep{kim2025reasoningcircuitslanguagemodels}, and knowledge conflict \citep{jin2024cuttingheadendsconflict}.
 These studies often provide detailed mechanistic explanations of individual heads or circuits underlying a particular capability.
 In contrast, our work aims to complement these efforts by providing a general-purpose method for identifying task-specific heads across a wide range of capabilities, without requiring task-specific model training or deep per-head analysis.

 Attention heads have been identified using a variety of techniques.
 Direct ablation measures the causal impact of removing a head on downstream metrics such as accuracy or output logits \citep{michel2019sixteenheadsreallybetter, zhou2025roleattentionheadslarge}.
 Other approaches analyze similarities or changes in attention head weight matrices to infer specialization \citep{voita2019analyzingmultiheadselfattentionspecialized, chen2025alpsattentionlocalizationpruning}.
 Most similar to our work are two recent analyses of task-specific attention heads. \citet{chen2025alpsattentionlocalizationpruning} compares attention head weights between a base model and a task-finetuned model to identify heads most affected by finetuning.
-While this approach directly identifies task-relevant heads, it requires training task-specific models, which our method does not require. \citet{wang2025headmap} identifies circuits of attention heads responsible for certain tasks, but their emphasis is on developing a finetuning method to increase knowledge flow through these circuits rather than demonstrating the versatility of a localization procedure.
+While this approach directly identifies task-relevant heads, it requires training task-specific models, which our method does not require. \citet{wang2025headmap} identifies circuits of attention heads responsible for certain tasks, but their emphasis is on developing a finetuning method to increase knowledge flow through these circuits.

-\subsection{Fact localization and skill localization}
+\paragraph{Fact localization and skill localization}

-Several works study the localization of factual knowledge or skills within neural networks. \citet{maini2023neuralnetworkmemorizationlocalized} localize memorized training examples in ResNet and ViT models using gradient-based attribution methods. \citet{pmlr-v202-panigrahi23a} localize skills by finetuning models on specific NLP tasks, identifying small sets of neurons critical to the learned skill, and demonstrating skill transfer by grafting those neurons into unfinetuned models.
+Several works study the localization of factual knowledge or skills within neural networks. \citet{maini2023neuralnetworkmemorizationlocalized} localize memorized training examples in ResNet and ViT models using gradient-based attribution methods. \citet{pmlr-v202-panigrahi23a} localize skills by finetuning models on specific NLP tasks, identifying small sets of neurons critical to the learned skill, and demonstrating skill transfer by grafting those neurons into unfinetuned models. \citet{huang2024harder} localize capabilities within MLP neurons.
 These approaches typically rely on training or finetuning models and focus on neuron-level representations.

 In contrast, our work focuses on head-level localization in pretrained transformer models and identifies components responsible for executing capabilities rather than storing individual facts or learned parameters from finetuning.